grycap/toscarizer/README.md

 toscarizer deploy --im_url http://someim.com --im_auth auth.dat --tosca_file some_path/tosca1.yaml --tosca_file some_path/tosca1.yaml
 ```

-It will return in the standard output a YAML formatted output with the name of each file with the infrastructure ID generated or the error message returned.
+It will return in the standard output a YAML formatted output with the name of each yaml file with the infrastructure ID generated or the error message returned.